MicrosoftDocs/SupportArticles-docs/support/system-center/dpm/troubleshoot-exchange-protection-recovery-issues.md

 ### Resolution 1: Configure DPM to use other ports

-Configure the DPMRA port and select a non-default port by using the following steps:
+Configure the DPMRA port and select a nondefault port by using the following steps:

 1. On the DPM server, open an administrative command prompt and change the directory to the location where the *SetAgentCfg.exe* utility is located.